S-CW/The-Complete-2022-Web-Development-Bootcamp-Tindog/README.md

 ## Acknowledgments

-First and foremost, I would like to thank Dr. Angela Yu who guided us in doing this projects.
+First and foremost, I would like to thank Dr. Angela Yu who guided us in doing this project.
 She has provided invaluable advice and teaching to help us understand more into Web Development.
-Also to the student following the course with some useful tips on how to tackle some obstacle faced in building this project
+Also to the student following the course for the useful tips on how to tackle some obstacle faced in building this project